 (918) 250-7663

-Skylights are a beautiful addition to any home, offering a unique way to flood your interiors with natural light, enhancing both the ambiance and the overall energy efficiency of your living space.
+Skylights are a beautiful addition to any home.
+We find they offer a unique way to flood your interiors with natural light, enhancing both the ambiance and the overall energy efficiency of your living space.

-They can transform dim areas into bright, inviting spaces and provide a sense of openness that few other residential architectural features can match.
+These features can transform dim areas into bright, inviting spaces.
+They provide a sense of openness that few other residential architectural features can match in modern home design.

 Broken Skylight

-One of the most common issues homeowners face is skylight leaks, which can lead to water damage, mold growth, and other costly repairs if left unchecked.
+One of the most common issues you may face is a skylight leak.
+If you leave these unchecked, they can lead to water damage, mold growth, and other costly repairs.

-At Pro-Tech Roofing, we specialize in pinpointing these issues and providing tailored solutions, from repairing existing skylights to installing new ones with precision and care.
+At Pro-Tech Roofing, we specialize in pinpointing these issues and providing tailored solutions.
+Our team handles everything from repairing existing units to installing new ones with precision and care.

-Skylights are a fantastic architectural feature, designed to bring natural light into your home and enhance the aesthetic appeal of any room.
+Skylights are a fantastic architectural feature designed to bring natural light into your home.
+They enhance the aesthetic appeal of any room when they function correctly.

 Skylght Leak

-Whether due to issues with roof design, improper installation, or material failures, identifying the root causes of leaks can help you take proactive steps to protect your home.
+Whether the issue stems from roof design, improper installation, or material failures, identifying the root cause helps you take proactive steps to protect your property.
+In this section, we discuss the most frequent reasons skylights leak in the Tulsa area.

-• Improper Slope: Skylights need to be installed on roofs with the appropriate slope to allow for proper drainage.
-A flat roof or insufficient slope can cause water to pool around the skylight, eventually leading to leaks.
+• Improper Slope: Skylights must be installed on roofs with the appropriate slope to allow for proper drainage.
+A flat roof or insufficient slope can cause water to pool around the unit, eventually forcing its way inside.

 old-shingle-roof-before-tamko

-• Poor Positioning: Skylights placed in low spots or areas where water naturally collects can be prone to leaks.
-Ensure that your roof design incorporates adequate drainage routes away from the skylight.
+• Poor Positioning: Skylights placed in low spots or areas where water naturally collects are prone to failure.
+We ensure that your roof design incorporates adequate drainage routes away from the glass.

-• Incorrect Installation: Even the best skylights can leak if not installed correctly.
-This includes improper sealing, incorrect placement, or using the wrong type of skylight for the roof pitch.
+• Incorrect Installation: Even the highest quality skylights can leak if they are not installed correctly.
+This includes improper sealing, incorrect placement, or using the wrong type of unit for your specific roof pitch.

 temporary measures

-• Quality of Materials: Using substandard materials during installation can lead to premature wear and tear.
-This includes the skylight itself as well as the materials used for sealing and securing it.
+• Quality of Materials: Using substandard materials during installation leads to premature wear.
+This includes the skylight itself as well as the specialized underlayments used for securing it.

-• Defective Flashing: Flashing is crucial for directing water away from the skylight.
-If the flashing is improperly installed, damaged, or missing, water can seep in, leading to leaks.
+• Defective Flashing: Flashing is the metal “border” that directs water away from the skylight.
+If the flashing is damaged, missing, or improperly integrated with the shingles, water will seep in.

 Roof Flashing

-• Age and Wear: Over time, flashing can corrode, crack, or come loose due to weather exposure, necessitating regular inspection and maintenance.
+• Age and Wear: Over time, metal flashing can corrode or come loose due to extreme temperature fluctuations.
+We recommend regular inspections to catch these issues before they become interior problems.

-• Condensation: In humid areas like Tulsa, condensation can form on the interior of the skylight glass.
-While this isn’t technically a leak, it can drip and be mistaken for one.
-Proper ventilation can help reduce condensation.
+• Indoor Condensation: In humid climates like Oklahoma, condensation often forms on the interior glass.
+While this is not technically a leak, it can drip and look exactly like one.
+Proper attic ventilation is the key to reducing this moisture.

 roof-leak